Commercial lawyer with more than 20 years’ experience working with start-ups, early stage ventures and established businesses

-My clients are successful, innovative businesses, often looking for creative legal solutions.
-Eight clients have been recognised in the TechTrack 100.
+My clients are successful, innovative businesses, looking for proportionate and creative solutions to their legal requirements.

-I understand the importance of taking a commercial and often pragmatic approach to get projects done within budget and on time.
+I understand the importance of taking a commercial and when required pragmatic approach to get projects done, within budget and on time.

 I set up in 2004 with the aim of providing SMEs with an outsourced, pay-as-you-go, in-house counsel service.

 Prior to setting up on my own I worked as General Counsel and Company Secretary of Eyretel plc, a supplier of digital voice recording solutions, acquired by Witness Systems and now part of Verint (2000 – 2003).